tclulow/SignalBox/Build.md

 The new PCB  requires some additional hardware to program.
 A Serial-TTL converter and a few external components to make the ATmega328 enter programming mode.

-If using the new EzyBus PCBs or kits, then the jumpers have been moved to pins 5, 6, 7 and 8.
-The Config.h files must be edited to reflect this: change this:
+If using the new EzyBus PCBs or kits, then the jumpers have been moved to pins 4, 5, 6 and 7.
+The Config.h files must be edited to reflect this.
+Change this:

     const uint8_t jumperPins[JUMPER_PINS] = { 0xff, 0xff, A7, A6 };